Celiac disease - nutritional considerations

 - Self-basting turkey

-There is a risk of cross-contamination.
+There is a risk for cross-contamination.
 Items that are naturally gluten-free may become contaminated if they are made on the same production line, or moved together in the same place, as foods containing gluten.

 Despite its challenges, maintaining a healthy, balanced diet is possible with education and planning.